-Watch this video to find out about regional anaesthetic block for arm and hand surgery - this is a safe alternative to a general anaesthetic.
+Watch this video to find out about regional anaesthetic block for arm and hand surgery.